 Post Baccalaureate Teacher Licensure (PBTL) is offered through the academic outreach program of MBU Online.
 It is not part of the S&P program.
 Students also can earn initial Virginia Licensure in K-12 Theatre or Secondary English through the MBU Master of Arts in Teaching program.
 Admission Requirements - Admission will be limited to the most qualified applicants - Bachelor's degree from an accredited institution - An academic major in the arts and sciences or other appropriate discipline (or interdisciplinary major) - Minimum 3.0 GPA in the last sixty hours of college work - Fluent written and spoken English.
-Nonnative English speakers must submit a TOEFL score of 600 or above. - General GRE scores (including minimum verbal score of 550, writing of 5.0); GRE may be waived for students who audition. - An interview (campus or phone) and/or audition with the S&P Admissions Committee. - See Transfer Credit section below.
+Nonnative English speakers must submit a TOEFL score of 600 or above. - An interview (campus or phone) and/or audition with the S&P Admissions Committee.

+See Transfer Credit section below.